bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 88°
-- Cloudy
+- Partly Cloudy
-- 35% humidity
+- 46% humidity
-- 2 mph wind
+- 3 mph wind
-- 100% cloud cover
+- 40% cloud cover
 - 61 AQI O3 🟨
 - 37 AQI PM2.5 🟩
-- 0.08 inches of rain in the past 24 hours
+- 0.07 inches of rain in the past 24 hours
-- 0.21 inches of rain expected in the next 72 hours
+- 0.57 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>